FilipStruhar/MyLinuxConfig/README.md

 # MyLinuxConfig
-Here you can find my configuration of everything I have on my linux machine 💻
+Here you can find my configurations and installation scripts of many things I like to use on my linux machines 💻